The Dereila Nature Inn - a cyber nature centre for nature lovers

 SD

-Slender-Leaved Sedge, Carex athrostachya, is a perennial tufted herb up to 100 cm tall.
+Slender-leaved Sedge, Carex athrostachya, is a perennial tufted herb which grows up to 3 ft/100 cm tall.
 The flowers are in spikes above the leaves which are in tight sheaths and flat.
-There are up to ten flower spikes without stalks.
+There are up to ten stalkless flower spikes.
 The plant also carries both the male and female flowers.

 SD